 But why go with one or the other?
-Get to know how the strengths and weaknesses of both, and you can leverage them to make the biggest nest egg you can make!
-Consider that:
+Why not get to know the strengths and weaknesses of both so that you can leverage them to create the biggest nest egg you can make!

 What is An IRA?

-An IRA (Individual Retirement Arrangement) is a special type of U.S. investment account that is intended to help you save for retirement by giving you a break on your taxes.
-An IRA is setup by an individual, so it has no ties or connections to your employer.
+An IRA (Individual Retirement Arrangement) is a type of U.S. tax-sheltered investment account that is intended to help you save your money for retirement.
+The incentive is that you receive a break on your taxes.

-Although there are several types of IRA’s, the two most common ones that people invest in are Traditional and Roth IRA’s.
-Here are the IRA basics:
+Although there are several types of IRA’s, the two most common ones that the average person uses the are the Traditional and Roth IRA.
+Here are a few IRA basics:

 - A Traditional IRA gives you a tax break up front (in the form of a deduction on your income taxes).
 After that, the principal and earnings grow tax-free.
 When you finally retire, you then pay income taxes on the money you withdraw.
 This is why these accounts are often referred to as “tax-deferred”.